 If you are sure that it is safe for you to open a new bank account, you will need to decide which bank to open an account with.
 Here are some things to consider to help you decide on the right bank for you:

 If you have had a joint account with the abuser, you may wish to open a new account at a different bank from the one where any joint accounts are held.
-Similarly, if you have other joint financial products, such as a mortgage, loan or credit card, you may wish to open an account at a different bank.
+If you have other joint financial products, such as a mortgage, loan or credit card, you may wish to open an account at a different bank.
 This will avoid the risk of the abuser being able to access your new address or account details through accounts being linked accidentally.

 If you know where the abuser banks, you may wish to consider using a different bank.
 Even if you have not had a joint account with the abuser, this may help keep your account as separate as possible.